Photo: Tony Harrington

 The Southern Hemisphere has opposite seasons to Japan.
 While Japan is experiencing the heat of early summer, the Southern Hemisphere is finally entering the 2023 snow season with the opening of Mt.
 Hutt in New Zealand on June 9th.
 After a three-year hiatus due to the COVID-19 pandemic, what will skiing and snowboarding be like in the Southern Hemisphere, New Zealand, and Australia this summer?

-Overview of what the 2023 season for New Zealand and Australia
+An overview of the 2023 season in New Zealand and Australia !

 As you may know, New Zealand and Australia, located in the Southern Hemisphere, have seasons that are the complete opposite of those in Japan.
 The snow season runs from June to October, and now, in mid-June, the 2023 season has just begun in the Southern Hemisphere.
 Here, we bring you the latest information from New Zealand and Australia, as well as an overview of the 2023 season